-Whether you’re renovating the entire house, updating your kitchen or installing a new home theater, here are three things you’ll want to do before you get started.
+Whether you’re renovating the entire house, updating your kitchen or installing a new home cinema, here are three things you’ll want to do before you get started.

 Get into the details